-The new year is upon us.
-If you drive your car for business, this means that it is time to start your annual mileage log.
+If you drive your car for business, you'll want to start your annual mileage log each January.
 This is the record of how many miles you drive your car for business during the year.

 IRS rules require you to keep such a record to deduct your mileage--without it the IRS will disallow your mileage deductions in an audit.
 If you do a lot of business driving, this can cost you dearly: for many businesspeople, driving is their largest single business expense deduction.
 Unfortunately, because of widespread abuse by taxpayers, the IRS scrutinizes this commonly claimed deduction very carefully.